Average Cost of Car Insurance in North Carolina

 Extended Inexperienced Driver Surcharges

-Starting July 2025, North Carolina will extend the inexperienced driver surcharge period from three to eight years for newly licensed drivers.
-This means families with teen drivers will face higher insurance costs for nearly twice as long as before, impacting long-term insurance expenses for young drivers.
+Starting July 2025, North Carolina extended the inexperienced driver surcharge period from three to eight years for newly licensed drivers.
+This means families with teen drivers pay higher insurance costs for nearly twice as long as before, impacting long-term insurance expenses for young drivers.

 travel icon